gitops-cp4d/non-olm-cp4d-gitops/readme.md

 1. Click [Use this template](https://github.com/new?template_name=non-olm-cp4d-gitops&template_owner=gitops-cp4d) at the right top of this page to create your own repository, then clone it to your local and enter the project directory.

 2. Edit the root `values.yaml` to customize namespaces, storage classes, and other parameters.
+Please make sure to update the value of `argoSourceRepoURL` to point to **your own created repository**.
+ArgoCD will treat this repository as the source of truth for synchronisation.
-If you are using a [Techzone environment](https://techzone.ibm.com/collection/tech-zone-certified-base-images/journey-base-open-shift), most parameters can be left as default.
+If you are using a [Techzone environment](https://techzone.ibm.com/collection/tech-zone-certified-base-images/journey-base-open-shift), other parameters can be left as default.

 3. Edit the root `kustomization.yaml` as needed.
 You can enable or disable any cartridge module by commenting or uncommenting its resource.
 It is recommended to disable all cartridges at first.
 Only enable (uncomment) the 3-cartridge resources in `kustomization.yaml` after Software Hub installation is completed and both `1-cluster-scope/` and `2-namespace-scope/` resources have been successfully reconciled.